 Hiring an ADA consultant who has a robust list of credentials and professional associations speaks to their ability and knowledge to make sure your site is fully compliant.

 One of the reasons why websites can be a legal gray area is because there aren’t federal laws that specifically outline how your website can get up to date and become ADA accessible.

 What is widely used by web professionals and ADA consultants alike is the Web Content Accessibility Guidelines (WCAG), which provide standards for web accessibility.

 They need to know these guidelines inside and out.
 Accessibility goes way beyond adding alt-text to images.
-Color, text size, documents, and media all have to be accessible.
+Color, text size, documents, and media all must be accessible as well.

 One of the most overlooked aspects of ADA accessibility is documents.
 If your organization has brochures or price sheets available for download, you have to have accessible PDFs, too.

 The team that you hire to make your website ADA accessible has to have a track record of success.
 You want to make sure that they have a solid reputation.

 You can assure yourself that you have a reputable consultant by asking for testimonials and case studies.
 They’ll be able to show you how they solved issues with websites similar to yours and made them ADA accessible following the WCAG standards.

 When you hire an ADA consultant, you want to make sure that they have a process that you can understand.
 This sets up the expectations for you as a client.
 It also can help you create benchmarks in the process to update your site.

 For example, starting with a comprehensive audit will uncover your needs and liabilities.
 You’ll then work together to remedy the situation, whether that’s updating your PDF documents or changing the colors on your site.
 They can also work with your staff to make sure that future updates to your organization’s site are accessible.